Dead Island 2

-Dead Island 2 is a 2023 action role-playing game developed by Dambuster Studios and published by Deep Silver.
-It is a sequel to the 2011 video game Dead Island and the third major installment in the Dead Island series.
-Set about 15 years after the events of Dead Island and Dead Island: Riptide, Dead Island 2 takes place in a zombie-infested Los Angeles under quarantine.
+Dead Island 2 is a 2023 action role-playing survival horror game developed by Dambuster Studios and published by Deep Silver.
+It is a sequel to Dead Island (2011) and the third major installment in the series.
+Set about 15 years after the events of the original game and Dead Island: Riptide (2013), the game follows six playable characters (dubbed Slayers) as they attempt to escape a full quarantine restricted zone in Los Angeles in the midst of a zombie apocalypse.
+Instead of a large open world like its predecessor, Los Angeles is split into 10 different open zones, which players can freely explore.
+Players can use a variety of melee weapons, firearms and explosives to dispatch enemies.
+The game utilized a procedurally generated dismemberment system, used to create weapon-appropriate wounds on zombies.